 You already know that pressure washers can work magic on driveways, sidewalks and brick patios, but there are so many other items that can be brought back to life through pressure washing.

 Bring These 6 Things Back to Life With Your Pressure Washer

 Even if you’re disciplined about covering your outdoor furniture, chances are it’ll still get buggy and grubby eventually.
 However, a quick spray with a power washer can brighten colors and remove that inevitable green gunge that nature has to offer.

 Tip: Make sure to start on the lowest setting and do a test spray on an inconspicuous area as to not rip into the fabric.

-If your backyard is home to a plastic play house or similar structure, you know how filthy these items can get.
-It can be tempting to toss these things and start over after a few seasons, but a pressure washer can get into all those nooks and crannies that a regular hose cannot.
+If your backyard is home to a plastic playhouse or similar structure, you know how filthy these items can get.
+It can be tempting to toss these things and start over after a few seasons, but a pressure washer can get into all those nooks and crannies that a regular hose just can’t reach.

 Tip: Disassemble the equipment first so you’re not in the playhouse while using the pressure washer.
 Snap a photo first to remind yourself how it’s put together.

 Outdoor rugs are great for creating cozy conversation areas.
 However, they’re notorious for their filth, as trapped moisture has nowhere to go, thus creating an inviting environment for moss, mildew and various creepy crawlies.
 Introduce the power of a pressure washer and rugs that may have been landfill-bound can look as good as new.

 Indoor rugs can also be rejuvenated using a pressure washer, although this suggestion is just for inexpensive mass-produced rugs, not hand-knotted Persian masterpieces.